RobertAhlin/rps-project2b/README.md

 A visitor to the site should:

-- Get a wow-feeling on the landing page.
+- Get a wow-feeling on the landing page and get interested to try the game.
 - Understand the purpose of this website quickly and easily.
 - Easily navigate the website.
 - Play a game for fun.